Inverse Kinematics with Forward Dynamics Solvers for Sampled Motion Tracking: FORWARD DYNAMICS IK SOLVER

 \subsection{Simulation of Robot Motion}

 Approximating the manipulator as a set of articulated, rigid bodies, the governing equations of motion obtain the following form in matrix notation

 in which $\bm{H}$ denotes the mechanism's positive definite inertia matrix and $\bm{C}$ and $\bm{G}$ represent vectors with separated Coriolis an centrifugal terms and gravitational components respectively.
-Rearranging for $\ddot{\bm{q}}$ and using (\ref{eq:joint_torques}) yields the manipulator's acceleration due to external forces $\bm{f}$ acting on its end-effector.
+Rearranging for $\ddot{\bm{q}}$ and using (\ref{eq:joint_torques}) yields the manipulator's acceleration due to external forces $\bm{f}$ acting on its end~effector.

 Again, we dropped the dependency of $\bm{q}$ in the notation for brevity.
 Solving (\ref{eq:forward_dynamics}) for $\bm{q}$ is considered with \textit{forward dynamics}, i.e. simulating the mechanism's motion through time if loads $\bm{f}$ are applied.
-This is commonly achieved with numerical integration methods and is vital for physics engines.
-In this work we drop non-linear, velocity dependent terms and gravity induced acceleration to obtain the simplified system
+This is commonly achieved with numerical integration methods and is a vital part in physics engines.
+The right-hand side of (\ref{eq:forward_dynamics}) is a superposition of acceleration terms in joint space.
+While taking all terms into consideration is crucial for simulating physically correct motion, our approach for solving IK problems has a different focus and motivates two simplifications: If we drop acceleration due to gravity ($\bm{G} = \bm{0}$) and consider instantaneous motion only for each cycle (i.e. $\dot{\bm{q}} = \bm{0}$), which equals setting $\bm{H}^{-1} \bm{C}( \bm{q},\dot{\bm{q}} ) = \bm{0}$, our system still accelerates in the direction pointed to by $\bm{f}$, but that acceleration is not biased by velocity-dependent non-linearities, nor the effect of gravity.
+To be concise with this simplification, we do not accumulate velocity during time integration in our algorithm in section~\ref{sec:implementation}.
+Implications of this approach are discussed in section~\ref{sec:discussion}.
+Expelling both acceleration terms from (\ref{eq:forward_dynamics}), we obtain the simplified system

-that relates $\bm{f}$ to instantaneous joint acceleration $\ddot{\bm{q}}$ while the mechanism is still at rest.
-This consideration is reflected later during time integration in our algorithm in that we do not accumulate velocity.
+which relates $\bm{f}$ to instantaneous joint acceleration $\ddot{\bm{q}}$.
+Turning the search for IK solutions into a control problem, (\ref{eq:simplified_system}) is the control plant we chose at the core of our solver.